 At the extremities of the screen, each of the ten wires is connected to a stone lever on the same lever post.
 The two wires that cross from the lever post to the signal connect with an ordinary drop-off slot fitted to the signal post so that the slackening of either wire will place the signal arm to 'danger'.
 At signal 17, however, one side of the lever post is not now operational.
 As a result, only one wire runs between the lever post and signal, and there is no slot on the signal post.

 The original boulder screen came into use in January 1882, just eighteen months after the railway's opening.
 It was 1,112 yards in length and had four associated semaphore signals.
 At that time, the screen covered the section of line between the present stone signals numbered 6 and 9.

 In August 1882, a decision was made to extend the screen at both ends.
 The extensions, 2,285 yards eastwards and 2,262 yards to the west, came into use on 17 April 1883.
-This brought the length of the screen to 5,659 yards, covering the line between the present stone signals numbered 1 and 14.
+These increased the overall length of the screen to 5,659 yards, covering the line between the present stone signals numbered 1 and 14.

 |Fig. 5: Awe Crossing Signalling Diagram.|